-Preliminary notices are vital to the validity of a lien proceedings initiated by a construction vendor.
-However, many construction procurers are reluctant to send preliminary notices because they are afraid of scaring away customers.
+Preliminary notices are vital to the validity of lien proceedings initiated by a construction vendor.
+However, many construction companies are reluctant to send preliminary notices because they are afraid of scaring away customers.
 In addition to being a legal prerequisite to filing a lien in court, a preliminary notice or notice to owner does warn the owner of impending lien action on your part.
 However, far from being an adversarial filing, the notice actually protects the property owner against liens by providing them with a window for paying their outstanding invoices or applications.

 In the case where the property owner is a general contractor or developer, sending them a preliminary notice may not only be a requirement but also a boon to your business over the long term.
 In order to minimize their lien exposure, general contractors and developers often invest considerable effort in tracking which businesses send preliminary notices, prioritizing payments to those vendors that send out the notices.
 More often than not these companies are grateful to receive these notices, and sending them to your customers has been proven to speed up payments on your account.

 Rely on Smiley Law Firm construction law attorneys to ensure your lien notice compliance.